-- 3.3 Approves key/significant plans (and considers associated documentation, e.g. annual reports). - 3.4 Approves key/significant strategies (and considers associated documentation, e.g. annual reports). - 3.5 Approves key/significant policies (and considers associated documentation, e.g. annual reports). - 3.6 Establishes and determines the responsibilities, and composition of, and appointments to all Members' Decision-Making Bodies and determines Member Roles and makes appointments to all outside bodies. - 3.7 Adopts the Members' Codes of Conduct. - 3.8 Approves the Members' Allowances Scheme. - 3.9 Considers and determines any matters referred to it by any of the Members' decision-making bodies. - 3.10 Receives key external reports and determines appropriate actions e.g. Operational Assessment and HMICFRS. - 3.11 Appoints the Chief Fire Officer and Chief Executive. - 3.12 Agrees overall Scheme of Delegation. - 3.13 Agrees any transfer of functions and/or powers and/or major changes to service delivery (including the establishment of a trading company etc.). - 3.14 Settles responses to key consultations. - 3.15 Agrees to buy or sell land and/or buildings. - 3.16 Agrees to enter into key and/or long-term contractual commitments. - 3.17 Approves statutory statements e.g. Annual Pay Policy Statement. - 3.18 Approves annual report.
+- 3.3 Approves key/significant plans (and considers associated documentation, e.g. annual reports). - 3.4 Approves key/significant strategies (and considers associated documentation, e.g. annual reports). - 3.5 Approves key/significant policies (and considers associated documentation, e.g. annual reports). - 3.6 Establishes and determines the responsibilities, and composition of, and appointments to all Members' Decision-Making Bodies and determines Member Roles and makes appointments to all outside bodies. - 3.7 Adopts the Members' Codes of Conduct. - 3.8 Approves the Members' Allowances Scheme. - 3.9 Considers and determines any matters referred to it by any of the Members' decision-making bodies. - 3.10 Receives key external reports and determines appropriate actions e.g. Operational Assessment and HMICFRS. - 3.11 Appoints the Chief Fire Officer and Chief Executive. - 3.12 Approves the creation of any new post with a salary package in excess of £100,000 such decisions involving a vote at a meeting of the Fire Authority. - 3.13 Agrees overall Scheme of Delegation. - 3.14 Agrees any transfer of functions and/or powers and/or major changes to service delivery (including the establishment of a trading company etc.). - 3.15 Settles responses to key consultations. - 3.16 Agrees to buy or sell land and/or buildings. - 3.17 Agrees to enter into key and/or long-term contractual commitments. - 3.18 Approves statutory statements e.g. Annual Pay Policy Statement.

-- 3.19 Considers External Audit Findings and Value for Money Conclusion report (including approval of Audit Arrangements and Fees). - 3.20 Approves the Constitution and any amendments to it. - 3.21 Acts as duty holder for matters relating to health and safety. - 3.22 Takes the leading role in respect of risk management (with the support of the Risk Management Board).
+- 3.19 Approves annual report. - 3.20 Considers External Audit Findings and Value for Money Conclusion report (including approval of Audit Arrangements and Fees). - 3.21 Approves the Constitution and any amendments to it. - 3.22 Acts as duty holder for matters relating to health and safety. - 3.23 Takes the leading role in respect of risk management (with the support of the Risk Management Board).